Sunday, August 14, 2016

 Sculptures Are Getting More Stylized in 2016

+From what I can see, a lot of artworks coming about in 2016 are getting more and more stylised.
+Many established artists, old friends and new alike, are developing their own personal styles to the optimum characteristics they can display.
+Originality seems to outweigh realism in much of today's artists' opinions.
 This sculpture below was done by the studio of John Maisano from Austin, Texas, and is an exact example of the stylised direction that many artists seek to find in order to differentiate themselves today.
 His piece here shows a very prehistoric or ancient motif that takes advantages of the structural shapes that are part of his subject's anatomical design.
 He stresses these to compose a distinct yet bold rendering of his ideas.
+Jessica Drenk also creates her...

 Saturday, June 16, 2012